Anglicism: Adaptation

 A number of scholars agree that for anglicism to take place, adaptation must first occur such as in the case of the integration of a great number of anglicisms in Europe.
 Fischer said that it is similar to neologism in the sense that it completes several phases of integration, which include: 1) the beginning, when it is still new and not known to many speakers; 2) the phase where it begins to spread and take part in the process of institutionalisation; and, 3) the word becomes part of the common core of the language.
 There are experts who propose a more detailed framework such as the model of anglicism adaptation that transpires on four levels: orthographic, phonological, morphological, and semantic.

 By language

 Chinese

-These are English terms, expressions, or concepts that have been absorbed into the Chinese language, including any of its varieties, and should not be confused with Chinglish, the variety of the English language used by native Chinese speakers.
+These are English terms, expressions, or concepts that have been absorbed into the Chinese language, including any of its varieties, and should not be confused with Chinglish, a variety of the English language used by some native Chinese speakers.

 The origins of Chinese anglicisms vary, one of the most common being those obtained by phonetic borrowing.
 For example, a "bus" (公共汽車 (公共汽车, public vehicle), in Mainland China or Taiwan) is usually called "巴士" ((baa^{1} si^{6-2})) in Hong Kong and Macao because its Cantonese pronunciation is similar to its English counterpart.
 Another type of anglicism is syntactic anglicism, when a sentence is rendered following the English word order instead of the standard Chinese word order; for example, the word for "network" is 网络 ((網絡)) or 网路 ((網路)), where 网 (網) can be translated as "net".